Lintel Panel From Andhra Pradesh - 19th Century

 Looking for something similar? – Get in touch and we'll help you find the perfect piece.

-As a reclaimed architectural fragment, this piece offers enormous decorative potential.
-Its long, arched form makes it ideal for display above a fireplace, mounted over a doorway, or simply hung as sculptural wall art.
-The natural teak tones add warmth and character to both traditional and contemporary interiors.
+As a reclaimed architectural fragment, this piece offers exceptional decorative value.
+Its long arched shape is ideal for display above a fireplace, over a doorway, or simply as sculptural wall art.
+The warm teak tones and hand carved detailing bring depth and character to both contemporary and traditional interiors.

 - Date: 19th Century

-- Features: Floral motifs, stylised peacocks, arched lintel form, aged patina
+- Features: Lotus padma motif, stylised peacocks, scrolling foliage, arched lintel form, aged patina

 - Condition: Weathered surface consistent with age and architectural use